"*" indicates required fields

 Please clearly indicate the research field(s) in which you are interested in working.

-Applicants for the internship should send a 1.) cover letter, 2.) resume, 3.) references, and a 4.) short writing sample (2 pg. max) by April 18 to Matthew Wallin at careers@americansecurityproject.org.
+Applicants for the internship should send a 1.) cover letter, 2.) resume, 3.) references, 4.) your anticipated weekly schedule (indicating which days you are available), and a 5.) short writing sample (2 pg. max) by November 14 to Matthew Wallin at careers@americansecurityproject.org.

 The American Security Project is an Equal Opportunity Employer.